Assessment & Taxation

 Property Assessment Factors

-The assessment & taxation process is governed by provincial legislation; Your property assessment is based on a market value estimate from the prior year as measured by the real estate marketplace (e.g.: property sales).
+The assessment and taxation process is governed by provincial legislation.
+Your property assessment is based on an estimate of market value from the prior year, as determined by the real estate marketplace (e.g., property sales).

 Notice is hereby given that the Assessment Roll of the Municipal District of Lesser Slave River No. 124 made under the provisions of Section 302 and Section 307 of the Municipal Government Act has been prepared and will be open to inspection at the MD offices in Slave Lake and Flatbush from Monday to Friday during regular business hours throughout the year.